Boombox (song)

 "Boombox" is the debut single by American actress and singer Laura Marano.
-It was released on March 11, 2016 through Big Machine Records as the lead single from her upcoming debut album.
+It was released on March 11, 2016 through Big Machine Records, originally intended to be the lead single from her debut album I May Be An Actress, but I Can't Fake How I Feel.
 It was written by Joe Kirkland, Jason Dean, Rami Jrade and Asia Whiteacre.
 The song is a dance-pop song with elements of electropop.
 A music video for the song was released on April 4, 2016, and has more than 66 million views.
 Ken Jeong makes an appearance in the music video.

 Background

 In March 2015, Laura Marano signed with Big Machine Records.
 In the summer of 2015, Marano began speaking publicly about her debut single, aiming for a summer 2015 release.
 However, towards the end of the summer, Marano confirmed that the single would be released in 2016.
-Radio Disney premiered the song during Marano's radio show "For the Record" on March 8 and the song was released on March 11, 2016 worldwide.
-In early 2019, the song along with "La La", were re-released under her independent label Flip Phone Records.
+Radio Disney premiered the song during Marano's radio show "For the Record" on March 8 and the song was released on March 11, 2016, worldwide.